aiidateam/aiida-core/docs/source/howto/workflows.rst

         spec.output('is_even', valid_type=Bool)

 Since there is not one output port that is shared by all process classes, it is less critical to use the ``namespace`` argument when exposing outputs.
-However, take care not to override the outputs of the parent work chain in the process.
+However, take care not to override the outputs of the parent work chain in case they do have outputs with the same port name.
 We still need to pass the ``result`` of the ``MultiplyAddWorkChain`` to the outputs of the parent work chain.
 For example, we could do this in the ``is_even`` step by using the ``self.out`` method: